 Eventually, the ferritin bound iron molecules attach themselves by forming a layer of hemosiderin on the subpial layer that covers the nooks and crannies of your brain, brain stem, spinal cord and surrounding tissue.
 Gravity comes into play.
 Laying down or sleeping positions the cerebellum to become a prime target.
 Walking or sitting upright makes your spine at risk the remainder of the day.
 Cranial nerve sections that run through your cerebrospinal fluid also become covered in hemosiderin.
 This long-term exposure to free-iron molecules is toxic.
 This may result in neural damage, cerebellar atrophy, and neurodegeneration.

 It’s frustrating trying to find out if a problem you’re having is related to your Superficial Siderosis or it stems from an unrelated health issue.
 Many are battling multiple conditions or non-related disease.
 Care must be taken not to fall into the trap of blaming Superficial Siderosis for everything.

-Historically, studies always list the classic triad symptoms: Ataxia, Sensorineural Hearing Loss, and Myelopathy.
-These three symptom categories are easy to present in a neat bundle, but if you look carefully into the problems most often reported by Superficial Siderosis diagnosees, you find the clinical symptom list is a little more complicated than the classic trio.
+Studies always mention the classic triad symptoms: Ataxia, Sensorineural Hearing Loss, and Myelopathy.
+Still, if you look carefully into the problems most often reported by Superficial siderosis diagnosees, you find the clinical symptom list is a little more complicated than the classic trio.

 Our first posting in 2015 was to list 30 problems thought to be Superficial Siderosis related.
 Over the past three years, this list has evolved into a searchable glossary.
 A few of the original symptoms, such as tremors and dental pain are temporarily gone, still awaiting documentation.